Updated 6/19/18 to reflect new requirement to pay using the Alaska Airlines Visa.

-No, you do not need to use your Alaska AIrlines credit card to pay for an Alaska Airlines companion fare itinerary.
+For companion fares issued before October 1, 2019, you do not need to use your Alaska Airlines credit card to pay for an Alaska Airlines companion fare itinerary.
 You can use any major credit card accepted by Alaska Airlines.
 You may prefer using a card that comes with better travel insurance (See: Ultra-Premium Credit Card Travel Insurance).
 On the other hand, you may be happy to pick up 3x Alaska miles on the purchase with the Alaska Airlines credit cards.
 The choice is yours.

 Can I book an upgradeable fare?

 Yes.
 One of the nice things about this companion fare is that you can book an eligible fare class to use one of your guest upgrades and instantly upgrade to first class after booking if you have elite status with Alaska Airlines.
 If you would like to instantly upgrade after booking, you will need to choose a flight with availability and a fare class that is upgradeable.
 For example, in the image below, you’ll see that the letter “F” in a dark blue box indicates that an instant upgrade using a guest upgrade certificate is possible:

 In the example above, first class was available on both legs of the trip.
 However, note that you can choose to use an upgrade on one leg and not the other, paying the higher fare class for the part of the journey you wish to upgrade.
 You can alternatively hold off and hope for a complimentary airport upgrade.

 If you opt to be waitlisted for an upgrade, your companion is supposed to be waitlisted with you.
 In my experience, that isn’t always automatic — I have had to bring it to the attention of the gate agent that I was traveling with a companion and they adjusted the waitlist accordingly.

 Can I use MyWallet funds to pay for my ticket in conjunction with the Companion Fare?